-Different doctors have different methods for delivering a baby.
+There are different methods for delivering a baby.
 However, a mistake made by the delivering physician or another medical professional could cause severe nerve damage to the newborn baby’s arms.
-The condition, known as Erb’s Palsy, may leave a child permanently paralyzed or with loss of feeling in the affected limb.
+The condition, known as Erb’s palsy, may leave a child permanently paralyzed or with loss of feeling in the affected limb.

-While only one or two out of every 1,000 babies have this condition, the unfortunate fact is that Erb’s Palsy could have been prevented in many cases.
-If your child suffers from Erb’s Palsy as a result of preventable errors on the part of a medical professional, you may have the right to demand compensation for the medical treatment your child will need.
+While the American Academy of Orthopaedic Surgeons reports that only one or two out of every 1,000 babies have this condition, the unfortunate fact is that Erb’s palsy could have been prevented in many cases.
+If your child suffers from Erb’s palsy as a result of preventable errors on the part of a medical professional, you may have the right to demand compensation for the medical treatment your child will need.

 For a free legal consultation with a erb’s palsy or nerve damage lawyer serving Long Island, call 516-358-6900

 Damages You Could Pursue in Your Medical Malpractice Claim or Lawsuit

 You could be eligible to file a claim or lawsuit for compensatory damages.
 Your losses will be unique to you, as not every case is the same.
 These losses can include:

 - Your (and your child’s) pain and suffering

 - Medical costs like doctor’s visits, treatments, surgeries, physical therapy

 - At-home help with housework or an aide for your child